 iPhone XR review: Verdict

 The iPhone XR has shockingly few trade-offs compared to pricier iPhones.
 You get a big and bright display, very good cameras, fast performance and long battery life for a very affordable price.
-Overall, we prefer the iPhone 11 because of its better photos in low light, but if you're on a budget you should be very happy with the iPhone XR.
+Overall, we prefer the newer iPhone 12 because of its better cameras, OLED display and 5G, but if you're on a budget you should be very happy with the iPhone XR.

-A tougher choice might be between the $599 iPhone XR and even cheaper $399 iPhone SE 2020.
+A tougher choice is between the $499 iPhone XR and even cheaper $399 iPhone SE 2020.
 The iPhone XR offers a larger screen and Face ID, but the new iPhone SE has a faster A13 Bionic chip and better cameras in a more compact design.
-Still, if you prefer a bigger screen, the iPhone XR is a great value.
+See our iPhone XR vs iPhone SE face-off for more info.

 Credit: Tom's Guide